astronomer/docs/software/export-task-logs.md

 :::

-## Use Elasticsearch for Airflow task log management
+## Use an external Elasticsearch instance for Airflow task log management

 Add Airflow task logs from your Astronomer Deployment to an existing Elasticsearch instance on [Elastic Cloud](https://www.elastic.co/cloud/) to centralize log management and analysis.
 Centralized log management allows you to quickly identify, troubleshoot, and resolve task failure issues.